Larney11/OAC_Workshop/Lab2.md

 _Graph 1 – Annual Energy Consumption by year_

 On this blank canvas, it is possible to create visualizations by simply drag and drop.

-Under the table _**CONSUPTION_BY_STATE_YEAR**_ we can create our first visualization by holding down CTRL and multi-selecting _**YEAR**_ and _**ENERGY_CONS_YEARLY**_ attributes.
+Under the table _**Consumption_By_State_Year**_ we can create our first visualization by _**holding down CTRL**_ and multi-selecting _**YEAR**_ and _**ENERGY_CONS_YEARLY**_ attributes.

 Drag those 2 fields from the left navigation panel to the center blank canvas.
 A suggested plot is created automatically.
 From the chart icon at the top left change the chart type to a combo chart.

 <div style="text-align:center"><img src="./images/lab2_image5.png" /></div>

 Furthermore, it is possible to add analytics tools as a trend, reference and forecast line for example.
 In our canvas, we will use a trend line.
 After selecting the analytics button by directly drag the trend line over the interested chart it will automatically generate the linear trend line.

 <div style="text-align:center"><img src="./images/lab2_image6.png" /></div>

 - _Graph 2 – Total Energy consumption by Sector_

-Under the table ENERGY_CONSUMPTION_BY_SECTOR, holding down CTRL and multi-selecting
+Under the table _**Energy_Consumption_by_Sector**_, holding down CTRL and multi-select the following attributes:

-TOTAL_ENERGY_CONSUMED_BY_THE_COMMERCIAL_SECTOR,

-TOTAL_ENERGY_CONSUMED_BY_THE_INDUSTRIAL_SECTOR,

-TOTAL_ENERGY_CONSUMED_BY_THE_RESIDENTIAL_SECTOR,

-TOTAL_ENERGY_CONSUMED_BY_THE_TRANPORTATION_SECTOR.
+- TOTAL_ENERGY_CONSUMED_BY_THE_COMMERCIAL_SECTOR
+- TOTAL_ENERGY_CONSUMED_BY_THE_INDUSTRIAL_SECTOR
+- TOTAL_ENERGY_CONSUMED_BY_THE_RESIDENTIAL_SECTOR
+- TOTAL_ENERGY_CONSUMED_BY_THE_TRANPORTATION_SECTOR

 and right-click on those 4 fields.
 Select as a chart type a donut chart.
 The result should be a canvas which contains both the graphs in the same window.